 It appears that trends in the biomass of yellowfin tuna can be explained by the trends in fishing mortality and recruitment.
 Simulation analysis is used to illustrate the influence of fishing and recruitment on the biomass trends (Maunder and Watters, 2001).
-The current method differs from Maunder and Watters (2001) in that the unfished biomass trajectory starts from a virgin population in 1975, instead of the estimated fished state in 1975.
-The simulated biomass trajectory without fishing and the biomass trajectory estimated from the stock assessment model are overlaid in Figure 4.10a.
-The large difference in biomass indicates that fishing has a large impact on the biomass of yellowfin in the EPO.
+The simulated biomass trajectories with and without fishing are shown in Figure 4.10a.
+The large difference in the two trajectories indicates that fishing has a major impact on the biomass of yellowfin in the EPO.
 The large increase in biomass during 1983-1984 was caused initially by an increase in average size (Anonymous 1999), followed by an increase in average recruitment (Figure 4.7), but increased fishing pressure prevented the biomass from increasing further during the 1986-1990 period.

 The impact of each major type of fishery on the yellowfin tuna stock is shown in Figures 4.10b and 4.10c.
-The estimates of biomass in the absence of fishing were computed as above, then the biomass trajectory was estimated by setting the effort for each fisheries group in turn to zero.
+The estimates of biomass in the absence of fishing were computed as above, and then the biomass trajectory was estimated by setting the effort for each fisheries group, in turn, to zero.
 The biomass impact for each fishery group at each time step is derived as this biomass trajectory minus the biomass trajectory with all fisheries active.
-When the impacts of individual fisheries calculated using this method are summed, they are greater than the combined impact calculated when all fisheries are active.
+When the impacts of individual fisheries calculated by this method are summed, they are greater than the combined impact calculated when all fisheries are active.
 Therefore, the impacts are scaled so that the sum of the individual impacts equals the impact estimated when all fisheries are active.
 These impacts are plotted as a proportion of unfished biomass (Figure 4.10b) and in absolute biomass (Figure 4.10c).